 OCFS is the Oracle-supplied CFS for Linux and Windows.
 This is the only CFS that can be used with these platforms.
 The current version of OCFS was designed specifically to store RAC files, and is not a full-featured CFS.
 You can store database, CRS and recovery files on it.
 The idea of CFS is to basically share file filesystems between nodes.

-for Linux and Windows.
-Easy to manage but only available on some
+option for Linux and Windows.
+Easy to manage but only

 Cons: CFS is configured on shared storage.
 Each node must have access to the storage in which the CFS is mounted..
 Easier to manage than raw devices, but not as manageable as NFS or ASM.